Technology Support #2

-For hosted services, such as Canvas, Blackboard Collaborate, and Blackboard IM, the service providers notify customers via email regarding scheduled maintenance windows.
+For hosted services, such as Canvas, Zoom, and Panopto, the service providers notify customers via email regarding scheduled maintenance windows.
 We in turn notify all students and faculty regarding the scheduled maintenance windows.

 All in-house systems and databases are backed up daily.
 Once per week, all backups are written to tape.
 Tapes are then stored at a secure offsite facility.

 For outsourced systems, service providers use industry standard data center practices for redundancy, backups, and failover.